vvh24/is373/wsl.md

 <h1>Installation Process:</h1>
 <h1>Installing WSL on Windows</h1>

-1. Enable WSL:
+**1. Enable WSL:
 Open PowerShell (search for it in the start menu, right-click, and run as administrator).
-Type this command and press Enter: wsl --install
+Type this command and press Enter: wsl --install.
 This installs WSL and sets up a Linux distribution (usually Ubuntu by default).

 2. Restart your computer: Once the installation finishes, restart your computer.